bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 Both scenarios are supported with ETLBox.
 The `DBMerge` component can be used to tackle this problem

-The `DBMerge` is a destination component and is created on a destination table in your dataflow.
+The `DBMerge` is a destination component and is created on a destination table in your data flow.
 It will wait for all data from the flow to arrive, and then either insert, update or delete the data in the destination table.
 Deletion is optional (by default turned on) , and can be disabled with the property